MoonfarmerTCG/Game/README.md

 # Disclaimer

-This project has no relation with Reddit nor with the moderation of the /r/CryptoCurrency team.
+This project has no relation with Reddit nor with the moderation of the /r/CryptoCurrency.